qaz6209031/qaz6209031/README.md

 - 🇹🇼 I was born and raised in Taiwan
 - 👨‍👩‍👦‍👦	 I’m a contributor of [Hack for LA](https://github.com/hackforla/website) and [freeCodeCamp.org](https://www.freecodecamp.org/)
 - 🎓 I graduated from [Cal Poly San Luis Obispo](https://www.calpoly.edu/) August 2021 as a computer science major.
-- 👨‍💻 I'm seeking for a software engineer position after graduation
+- 👨‍💻 I am a software engineer at Amazon
-- 📫 You can shoot me a email at khunag@calpoly.edu
+- 📫 You can shoot me a email at huang_kaichin@gmail.com
 - 😄 Pronouns: He/Him/His
 - 📄 Please reach out to me at my [LinkedIn](https://www.linkedin.com/in/kai-chin-huang-6938b2170/)